geeksam/flaker/README.md

 failure.

 RSpec bisect works by:
-1. Taking a command that _**should**_ reproduce a failure,
+1. Taking a command that _**should**_ reproduce a failure;
+2. Confirming that running that command does, in fact, cause at least one test to fail;
-2. Confirming that the failure is, in fact, order-dependent, and
+3. Confirming that the failure is, in fact, order-dependent;
-3. Trying to figure out which tests can be skipped without causing the failing test to pass.
+4. Trying to figure out which tests can be skipped without causing the failing test to pass.

 (If you're curious about this, I'll refer you to RSpec's